pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 MEMKIND_HIGHEST_CAPACITY_LOCAL
 :   Allocate from a NUMA node that has the highest capacity among all NUMA Nodes from the local domain.
 NUMA Nodes have the same local domain for a set of CPUs associated with them, e.g. socket or sub-NUMA cluster.\
-**Note:** If there are multiple NUMA nodes in the same local domain that have the highest capacity - allocation will be done from NUMA node with worse latency attribute.
-This kind requires locality information described in [SYSTEM CONFIGURATION](#system-configuration) section.
+**Note:** If there are multiple NUMA nodes in the same local domain that have the highest capacity - allocation will be done from a NUMA node with a worse latency attribute.
+This kind requires locality information described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 MEMKIND_HIGHEST_CAPACITY_LOCAL_PREFERRED
 :   Same as **MEMKIND_HIGHEST_CAPACITY_LOCAL** except that if there is not enough memory in the NUMA node that has the highest capacity to satisfy the request, the allocation will fall back on other memory NUMA nodes.

 MEMKIND_LOWEST_LATENCY_LOCAL
 :   Allocate from a NUMA node that has the lowest latency among all NUMA Nodes from the local domain.
 NUMA Nodes have the same local domain for a set of CPUs associated with them, e.g. socket or sub-NUMA cluster.
-Note: If there are multiple NUMA nodes in the same local domain that have the lowest latency - allocation will be done from NUMA node with smaller memory capacity.
-This kind requires locality and memory performance characteristics information described in [SYSTEM CONFIGURATION](#system-configuration) section.
+Note: If there are multiple NUMA nodes in the same local domain that have the lowest latency - allocation will be done from a NUMA node with smaller memory capacity.
+This kind requires locality and memory performance characteristics information described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 MEMKIND_LOWEST_LATENCY_LOCAL_PREFERRED
 :   Same as **MEMKIND_LOWEST_LATENCY_LOCAL** except that if there is not enough memory in the NUMA node that has the lowest latency to satisfy the request, the allocation will fall back on other memory NUMA nodes.

 MEMKIND_HIGHEST_BANDWIDTH_LOCAL
 :   Allocate from a NUMA node that has the highest bandwidth among all NUMA Nodes from the local domain.
 NUMA Nodes have the same local domain for a set of CPUs associated with them, e.g. socket or sub-NUMA cluster.
-Note: If there are multiple NUMA nodes in the same local domain that have the highest bandwidth - allocation will be done from NUMA node with smaller memory capacity.
-This kind requires locality and memory performance characteristics information described in [SYSTEM CONFIGURATION](#system-configuration) section.
+Note: If there are multiple NUMA nodes in the same local domain that have the highest bandwidth - allocation will be done from a NUMA node with smaller memory capacity.
+This kind requires locality and memory performance characteristics information described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 MEMKIND_HIGHEST_BANDWIDTH_LOCAL_PREFERRED
 :   Same as **MEMKIND_HIGHEST_BANDWIDTH_LOCAL** except that if there is not enough memory in the NUMA node that has the highest bandwidth to satisfy the request, the allocation will fall back on other memory NUMA nodes.

 MEMKIND_HUGETLB
 :   Allocate from standard memory using huge pages.\
-**Note:** This kind requires huge pages configuration described in [SYSTEM CONFIGURATION](#system-configuration) section.
+**Note:** This kind requires huge pages configuration described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 MEMKIND_GBTLB (DEPRECATED)
 :   Allocate from standard memory using 1GB chunks backed by huge pages.\
-**Note:** This kind requires huge pages configuration described in [SYSTEM CONFIGURATION](#system-configuration) section.
+**Note:** This kind requires huge pages configuration described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 MEMKIND_INTERLEAVE
 :   Allocate pages interleaved across all NUMA nodes with transparent huge pages disabled.

 MEMKIND_HBW
 :   Allocate from the closest high bandwidth memory NUMA node(s) at the time of allocation.
 If there is not enough high bandwidth memory to satisfy the request errno is set to **ENOMEM** and the allocated pointer is set to NULL.\
-**Note:** This kind requires memory performance characteristics information described in [SYSTEM CONFIGURATION](#system-configuration) section.
+**Note:** This kind requires memory performance characteristics information described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 MEMKIND_HBW_ALL
-:   Same as **MEMKIND_HBW except** decision regarding closest NUMA node(s) is postponed until the time of first write.
+:   Same as **MEMKIND_HBW except** decision regarding closest NUMA node(s) is postponed until the time of the first write.

 MEMKIND_HBW_HUGETLB
 :   Same as **MEMKIND_HBW** except the allocation is backed by huge pages.\
-**Note:** This kind requires huge pages configuration described in [SYSTEM CONFIGURATION](#system-configuration) section.
+**Note:** This kind requires huge pages configuration described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 MEMKIND_HBW_ALL_HUGETLB
 :   Combination of **MEMKIND_HBW_ALL** and **MEMKIND_HBW_HUGETLB** properties.
-Note: This kind requires huge pages configuration described in [SYSTEM CONFIGURATION](#system-configuration) section.
+Note: This kind requires huge pages configuration described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 MEMKIND_HBW_PREFERRED
 :   Same as **MEMKIND_HBW** except that if there is not enough high bandwidth memory to satisfy the request, the allocation will fall back on standard memory.\
 **Note:** For this kind, the allocation will not succeed if two or more high bandwidth memory NUMA nodes are in the same shortest distance to the same CPU on which process is eligible to run.
 Check on that eligibility is done upon starting the application.

 MEMKIND_HBW_PREFERRED_HUGETLB
 :   Same as **MEMKIND_HBW_PREFERRED** except the allocation is backed by huge pages.
-Note: This kind requires huge pages configuration described in [SYSTEM CONFIGURATION](#system-configuration) section.
+Note: This kind requires huge pages configuration described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 MEMKIND_HBW_GBTLB (DEPRECATED)
 :   Same as **MEMKIND_HBW** except the allocation is backed by 1GB chunks of huge pages.
-Note that size can take on any value, but full gigabyte pages will allocated for each request, so remainder of the last page will be wasted.
-This kind requires huge pages configuration described in [SYSTEM CONFIGURATION](#system-configuration) section.
+Note that size can take on any value, but full gigabyte pages will be allocated for each request, so the remainder of the last page will be wasted.
+This kind requires huge pages configuration described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 MEMKIND_HBW_PREFERRED_GBTLB (DEPRECATED)
 :   Same as **MEMKIND_HBW_GBTLB** except that if there is not enough high bandwidth memory to satisfy the request, the allocation will fall back on standard memory.\
-**Note:** This kind requires huge pages configuration described in [SYSTEM CONFIGURATION](#system-configuration) section.
+**Note:** This kind requires huge pages configuration described in the [SYSTEM CONFIGURATION](#system-configuration) section.
 For this kind, the allocation will not succeed if two or more high bandwidth memory NUMA nodes are in the same shortest distance to the same CPU on which process is eligible to run.
 Check on that eligibility is done upon starting the application.

 MEMKIND_HBW_INTERLEAVE
 :   Same as **MEMKIND_HBW** except that the pages that support the allocation are interleaved across all high bandwidth nodes and transparent huge pages are disabled.